YoctoByte/proj2_s4430697_s4229649/documentation.md

 ....documentation.md

-1.1 Libraries Used
+## 1.1 Libraries Used
 The most important library used is the socket library.
 This library enables the easy transport of packages via the UDP protocol.
-Other external libraries that where argparse, json and Threading.
+Other external libraries are argparse, json and Threading.
 All other functionality was provided via modules in the dns directory

-2 Control Flow
+# 2 Control Flow
 The main module of this project is dns_server.py.
 This file can be run from the command line and parameters can be passed to it.
 When executed, dns_server.py creates an instance of the Server class in server.py.
 Another important module is resolver.py which makes use of cache.py for caching.
 The cache stores it data in the memory and on the disk in the cache.json file.

-2.1 Name Server
+## 2.1 Name Server
 When the Server class is initiated and the serve function is executed within dns_server.py, it starts listening to UDP packages on the port it receives from dns_server.py (default 5353).
 When a package of 512 bytes is received it created a RequestHandler thread which processes the data from the request.
 The control flow of RequestHandler should follow